puppylinux-woof-CE/Pkg/usr/share/doc/pkg/README.md

 These options can be used together and MUST precede all others:

- --ask|-a 			ask before doing stuff (give as 1st option) --force |-f			force downloading, installing and uninstalling --no-colour|-nc		disable ANSI colours in Pkg output
+ --ask|-a                   ask before doing stuff (give as 1st option) --quiet|-q                 suppress some output, like download progress --force |-f                force downloading, installing and uninstalling --no-colour|-nc            disable ANSI colours in $SELF output

 COMMANDS:

 The commaands below can be used with the options above, but they can't be used with each other:

+  search|s [SEARCH]          search all package info in CURRENT repo search-all|sa [SEARCH]     search all package info in ALL repos

+  names|n [PKGNAME]          list package name matches in the CURRENT repo names-all|na [PKGNAME]     list package name matches in ALL repos

- add PKGNAME  			download & install matching package and dependencies rm PKGNAME   			uninstall a package and any left-over dependencies get|g PKGNAME			alias for 'add' get-only|go PKGNAME		same as add/get, but don't install download|d PKGNAME		download a package from CURRENT repo install|i PKGNAME		install a downloaded package install-all|ia			install all downloaded packages deps|e PKGNAME			install dependencies of matching package deps-download|ed PKGNAME	only download dependencies, no install deps-all|ea			install dependencies of all installed packages deps-check|ec			prints message about missing dependencies what-needs|wn PKGNAME       	lists pkgs that depend on PKGNAME update|pu [PKGNAME]		update all matching installed packages uninstall|u PKGNAME		uninstall a pet package uninstall-all|ua		uninstall all installed packages delete|l PKGNAME		delete a downloaded package delete-all|la 			delete ALL downloaded pet packages! clean [PKGNAME] 		delete downloaded pkg files of installed pkgs
+  add|a PKGNAME              download & install matching package and deps remove|rm PKGNAME          uninstall a package and any left over deps

+  get|g PKGNAME              alias of add (see the command above) get-only|go PKGNAME        same as get, but don't install download|d PKGNAME         download a package from CURRENT repo install|i PKGNAME          install a downloaded package install-all|ia             install all downloaded packages update|pu [PKGNAME]        update all matching installed packages extract|unpack PKGFILE     extract package contents into folder split PKGFILE              split a package into DEV, DOC, NLS packages

+  deps|e PKGNAME             install dependencies of matching package deps-download|ed PKGNAME   only download dependencies, no install deps-all|ea                install dependencies of all installed packages deps-check|ldd             prints message about missing dependencies

+  uninstall|u PKGNAME        uninstall a package uninstall-all|ua           uninstall all installed packages delete|l PKGNAME           delete a downloaded package delete-all|la              delete ALL downloaded packages clean [PKGNAME]            delete downloaded pkg files of installed pkgs autoclean [yes|no]         auto delete pkg files after download+install

- names|n [PKG]			list package name matches in the CURRENT repo names-all|na [PKG]		list package name matches in ALL repos names-exact|ne [PKG]		list EXACT package name matches in CURRENT repo names-exact-all|nea [PKG]	list EXACT package name matches in ALL repos list-downloaded|ld [PKG]	list downloaded packages, PKGNAME is a filter list-installed|li|LI [PKG]	list installed packages, PKGNAME is a filter list-deps|le|LE		PKGNAME	list the dependencies of PKGNAME
+  list-downloaded|ld [PKG]   list downloaded packages, PKGNAME is a filter list-installed|li|LI [PKG] list installed packages, PKGNAME is a filter list-deps|le|LE PKGNAME    list the dependencies of PKGNAME

- build|pb PKG			build a PET package from source and install it build-list|pbl [PKG]		list all build scripts, PKGNAME is optional status|ps|PS PKG		show package status (name, size, deps, etc) entry|pe PKG			show package repo entry (if in current repo) installed|pi PKG		return true if package installed, false if not repack|pr PKG			build a .pet package from an installed package pkg-combine|pc PKG		build a new package containing PKGNAME + deps sfs-combine|sc PKG		build a new SFS file containing PKGNAME + deps extract|unpack PKGFILE		extract package contents into folder split PKGFILE		  split a package into DEV, DOC, NLS packages contents|c PKG			list the contents of a downloaded package which|w FILENAME		find out which pkg FILENAME comes from which-repo|wr PKG		find out which repo PKG comes from
+  build-list|pbl [PKG]       list all build scripts, PKGNAME is optional build|pb PKG               build a PET package from source and install it pkg-combine|pc PKG         build a new package containing PKGNAME + deps sfs-combine|sc PKG         build a new SFS file containing PKGNAME + deps repack|pr PKG              build a .pet package from an installed package

-These options cannot be used with any other options:
+  status|ps|PS PKG           show package status (name, size, deps, etc) contents|c PKG             list the contents of a downloaded package entry|pe PKG               show package repo entry (if in current repo) installed|pi PKG           return true if package installed, false if not

- all-pkgs			list details of all packages in CURRENT repo search|s [SEARCH]		search all package info in CURRENT repo search-all|sa [SEARCH]		search all package info in ALL repos
+  all-pkgs                   list details of all packages in CURRENT repo names-exact|ne [PKG]       list EXACT package name matches in CURRENT repo names-exact-all|nea [PKG]  list EXACT package name matches in ALL repos

+  what-needs|wn PKGNAME      lists pkgs that depend on PKGNAME which|w FILENAME           find out which pkg FILENAME comes from which-repo|wr PKG          find out which repo PKG comes from

- repo|r [REPONAME]		set repo to use, show current repo if none given repo-info|ri REPONAME		display the name, and other info of CURRENT repo repo-list|rl			list names of all available repositories repo-file-list|rfl		list all available repository files repo-update|ru [REPONAME]	update the current repo package list repo-convert|rc FILE		convert repo files to pre/post Woof format
+  repo|r [REPONAME]          set repo to use, show current repo if none given repo-info|ri REPONAME      display the name, and other info of CURRENT repo repo-update|ru [REPONAME]  update the current repo package list repo-list|rl               list names of all available repositories repo-file-list|rfl         list all available repository files repo-convert|rc FILE       convert repo files to pre/post Woof format

- add-repo 			add a third-party Ubuntu/Debian/Slackware repo rm-repo  			remove a user-installed repo add-source			add new repo (needs repo file in ~/.packages/) update-sources			update the list of available repos
+  add-repo                   add a PPA, Ubuntu, Debian or Slackware repo rm-repo                    remove an installed repo dir2repo                   create a Puppy repo from a directory of packages add-source                 add a Puppy repo (needs repo file in ~/.packages/) update-sources             update the list of available repos

- repo-pkg-scope one|all		search pkgs in current repo (one), or all (all) repo-dep-scope one|all		search deps in current repo (one), or all (all) bleeding-edge no|yes		if yes, get latest pkg versions, from ANY repo recursive-dep-check no|yes	get deps recursively (yes), or not (no)
+  repo-pkg-scope one|all     search pkgs in current repo (one), or all (all) repo-dep-scope one|all     search deps in current repo (one), or all (all) bleeding-edge no|yes       if yes, get latest pkg versions, from ANY repo rdep-check no|yes          get deps recursively (yes), or not (no)

   dir2pet DIR                create a pet package from a directory dir2sfs DIR                create an sfs package from a directory dir2tgz DIR                create a tar.gz file from a directory deb2pet DEBFILE            convert local deb file to a pet package pet2sfs PETFILE            convert local pet file to an sfs package pet2tgz PETFILE            convert local pet file to a tar.gz package pet2txz PETFILE            convert local pet file to a tar.xz package sfs2pet SFSFILE            convert local sfs file to a pet package tgz2pet TARFILE            convert local tar.gz|tgz file to PET txz2pet TXZFILE            convert local tar.xz|txz file to PET

- workdir			set a new working directory.
-Default is ~/pkg/ autoclean			auto delete pkg files after download+install show-config			show current config, repo and search settings welcome			print some useful cmds to help get started func-list			list all functions used in this program version|v			show the version of this script examples|ex			show example command line usage of Pkg usage [CMD]			show usage of CMD, or list available cmds help|h				show this help information help-all|H			show a full description, with added info
+  welcome                    print some useful cmds to help get started show-config                show current config, repo and search settings workdir                    set a new working directory.
+Default is ~/pkg/

+  version|v                  show the version of this script

+  help|h                     show this help information help-all|H                 show a full description, with added info usage [CMD]                show usage of CMD, or list available cmds examples|ex                show example command line usage of $SELF func-list                  list all functions used in this program
 ```

 ##